 A limited number of applicants will be selected to take part in the 12-month program which incorporates a mix of on-the-job training and formal study.

 If successful, you will be assigned to a reputable stud farm where you will be employed via a full-time traineeship.
 You will also be enrolled in a Certificate III in Horse Breeding; a nationally recognised qualification.

-This formal aspect of the program will take place at TAFE NSW Scone campus, which is in the heart of one of the world’s biggest breeding centres.
+This formal aspect of the program will take place in Scone NSW, which is in the heart of one of the world’s biggest breeding centres.

 As well as studying topics such as preventing equine disease and injury, caring for pregnant mares and foals, and raising young horses, trainees will be given a series of lectures and visits from high flyers in breeding.